-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 There are no overarching legislation or regulations in Hong Kong governing AI, although the PDPO and the Guidance on the Ethical Development and Use of Artificial Intelligence regulate the use of personal data by AI.
 AI is mainly regulated by the existing legislation (to the extent legally permissible) and by certain non-binding guidelines, including:

-- the Guidance on the Ethical Development and Use of Artificial Intelligence issued by the PCPD, which sets out the best practices on developing and using AI; and
+- the Guidance on the Ethical Development and Use of Artificial Intelligence issued by the PCPD, which sets out the best practices on the development and use of AI;

+- the Ethical Artificial Intelligence Framework published by the Office of the Government Chief Information Officer to incorporate ethical elements in the planning, design and implementation of IT services and projects; and

 - the internal guidelines issued by the Office of the Government Chief Information Officer to government agencies on the use of AI.